koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_19_customs-declaration-and.md

-# Customs Declaration and Procedures (since 01/05/2016)
+# Slide 19 of Lecture 7 contains information about Customs Declaration and Procedures (since 01/05/2016)

 The image is a flowchart illustrating the different types of **customs-approved treatments or uses** available under EU customs law (post–01/05/2016).
 It shows how goods may be handled when entering or leaving customs territory, including standard and special procedures.